 Major theories and research findings in the physical, cognitive, language and social/emotional domains of development of young children from conception through age 8 will be the focus of this course.
 The work of Piaget (constructivism), Erikson (psychosocial theory), and Maslow (hierarchy of needs) will be emphasized.
 Students will use various tools to observe and record the development of young children in early care settings as they explore domains and theories.
 Emphasis will be placed on understanding children's development in the moment and the power of observations.
 A $25 Child and Family Development Center (CFDC) Lab fee will be assessed for all students taking ECE 101C.

-Continuing to use emergent curriculum as the overarching approach to curriculum development, this course will focus on designing, implementing, and evaluating appropriate activities and environments for children through age six with a focus on blocks, math, science, woodworking, and technology with literacy concepts integrated into each area.
+With emergent curriculum as the overarching approach to curriculum development, this course will focus on designing, implementing, and evaluating appropriate activities and environments for children in preschool and kindergarten with a focus on blocks, math, science, woodworking, and technology with literacy and art concepts integrated into each area.
 Emphasis will be on the concrete, practical application of different philosophies, theories, and current research that is manifested in various curriculum models in early childhood education.
 Students will dialogue and reflect together as they explore the cycle of inquiry and project work for developing, implementing and assessing curriculum.
 Emphasis will be on planning stimulating, age-appropriate classroom and outdoor learning environments that encourage child-initiated discovery and act as a tool in behavior management.
 These environments will be child and family friendly, barrier free, inclusionary, and meet state regulatory requirements.
 Students will learn about and apply successful attributes of documentation panels that make children's learning visible.
 Service Learning is a component of this course.
-A $25 Child and Family Development Center (CFDC) Lab fee will be assessed for all students taking ECE 142C.
+A $25 Child and Family Development Center (CFDC) Lab fee will be assessed for all students taking ECE 143C.

 ECE 155C Using Children's Literature to Support Young Children's Language and Literacy Development (SRV) 3-0-3